 An ultrasound might detect the presence of a femoral hernia or any complications in the abdominal region that might have arisen due to the same.

 2. Can an umbilical hernia rupture during pregnancy?

 There have been studies that have shown the possibility of an umbilical hernia rupturing during the period of pregnancy (12).

 3. What happens when an umbilical hernia in pregnancy is left untreated?

 If left untreated, the umbilical hernia might have an increased chance of getting incarcerated and lead to cutting off the blood supply to the protruding intestine.
-The onset of severe conditions such as gangrene or peritonitis requires the surgical removal of the affected intestine (5).
+The onset of severe conditions such as gangreneiXDeath of tissue or organ due to impaired blood circulation or a bacterial infection. or peritonitisiXAn inflammation or redness of the lining that covers the insides of the abdominal cavity and layers some abdominal organs. requires the surgical removal of the affected intestine (5).

 4. Is compression good for umbilical hernia in pregnancy?

 No studies have shown the benefits of using compression in the treatment of umbilical hernia during pregnancy.
-You should consult the doctor and get the necessary treatment to avoid any unforeseen complications.
+You should consult the healthcare provider and get the necessary treatment to avoid any unforeseen complications.

 - During pregnancy, you may develop either inguinal hernia, paraumbilical hernia, or umbilical hernia.

 - Increased abdominal pressure and strained abdominal muscles might cause a hernia.